oddsun/timer-electron/README.md

 ```

 ## Known bugs
 1. Top strip (i.e. TIMER, CALENDAR tab and minimize icon) is not clickable on Windows.
 Seems to be covered by invisible window title bar that prevents clicking.
+But these buttons can still be accessed via Tab by cycling focus.